MarcoLeti/DataScience-SwiftKeyCapstoneProject/Pitch/NPL_Modelling_Markov_Chain_NGrams.md

-NPL Modelling - Markov Chain and N-Grams Word Prediction
+NLP Modelling - Markov Chain and N-Grams Word Prediction
 ========================================================
 author: Marco Letico
 date: 27 February 2018
 autosize: true

 The application was built for the final Capstone project of the Data Science Specialization provided by the Johns Hopkins University through Coursera with the cooperation of SwiftKey.
 In these slides we will pitch the application going through the usage of it.
+You can access the app by clicking [here.](https://marcoletico.shinyapps.io/data_science_-_nlp_word_prediction/)

-NPL Modelling - The Model
+NLP Modelling - The Model
 ========================================================

 This application was realized starting from 3 raw textual files downloaded from twitter, from some blogs and news websites.